Betty Gilpin

-Elizabeth "Betty" Gilpin (born July 21, 1986) is an American actress.
+Elizabeth Gilpin (born July 21, 1986) is an American actress.
 She portrayed Debbie "Liberty Belle" Eagan in the Netflix comedy series GLOW (2017–2019), for which she was nominated for three Primetime Emmy Awards for Outstanding Supporting Actress in a Comedy Series.
 She also starred as Dr. Carrie Roman in the Showtime comedy-drama series Nurse Jackie (2013–2015).

 In 2023, she starred in the lead role as a nun who battles A.I. in the Peacock science-fiction series Mrs. Davis.
+Gilpin made her Broadway debut in 2025 as Mary Todd Lincoln in Oh, Mary!.
+She most recently guest-starred in the 2026 Apple TV comedy-horror series Widow's Bay as Sarah Westcott Warren, wife of the town's founder, Richard Warren, for which she won the Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series.

 Gilpin has appeared in the mystery thriller film True Story (2015), the science-fiction romantic comedy Future '38 (2017), the fantasy romantic comedy Isn't It Romantic (2019), the drama A Dog's Journey (2019), and the action comedy Stuber (2019).
-In 2020, Gilpin starred in the horror film The Grudge, the horror thriller film The Hunt, and the action comedy Coffee & Kareem.
+In 2020, Gilpin starred in the horror film The Grudge, the satiric thriller film The Hunt, and the action comedy Coffee & Kareem.
 For The Hunt, she won a Critics' Choice Super Award for Best Actress in an Action Movie.

 Early life

 Gilpin was born on July 21, 1986, the daughter of actors Jack Gilpin and Ann McDonough.
 Her father, also an Episcopal priest, is a first cousin of Drew Gilpin Faust, the president of Harvard University from 2007 to 2018.
 Elizabeth grew up in the South Street Seaport neighborhood of Manhattan, where she says that her family home was "one of the only occupied buildings on the block" and the area where she lived was a fish market.
 Elizabeth Gilpin is a 2004 graduate of the Loomis Chaffee School and graduated from Fordham University in 2008.
-During her time at Fordham, she studied under Dianne Wiest.